 How will this help?

-- Taking the initiative to have regular communication plants the seed in your manager’s mind that you’re not content to sit in this position for the next five years.
+- Initiating regular communication plants the seed in your manager’s mind that you’re not content to sit in this position for the next five years.

-- You may not need to verbalize it, but having this meeting will impart to your manager that you’re here to contribute and make a difference.
+- You’ll be sending the message that you’re here to contribute and make a difference.
 And if you can agree at some point that you’re meeting the qualifications for X position and are still passed over then you won’t be sticking around.

 - You don’t want to come off as demanding, but you also don’t want to leave any doubt between you that you have aspirations above and beyond where you are today.

 To use a sales analogy – you could be selling a product to someone, and go on for an hour about every benefit your product will provide to your customer.

 But at some point, you have to ask for the sale.
 I once heard a sales trainer say, “If at some point, you can’t ask for the sale, then you don’t deserve to make the sale”.

 The same goes for your career.
 At some point, you have to ask for what you want.